Yiling-J/tablepilot/README.md

   tablepilot generate recipes -c=50 -b=10
   ```

+	- `-m, --model string`
+	  Specify the model used to generate rows.
+If not provided, the default model will be used.

 	- `-b, --batch int`
 	  Number of rows to generate in a batch (default: 10).

 	- `-c, --count int`
 	  Total number of rows to generate.